CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_breastfeeding_newborn_breastfeeding_basics_html.md

 * Your baby is only suckling on the nipple.
-* Your baby’s lips are curled inward.
+* Your babyaÌ‚â‚¬TMs lips are curled inward.
 * Breastfeeding hurts.
 * Your nipples are cracked or bleeding.
 * Your nipples look flat or misshapen after breastfeeding.